Cooper Kupp Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Kupp has averaged 29.9 receiving yards per game in his eight career matchups against the 49ers, 78.6 fewer than his over/under for Sunday's game.
+- Kupp's 29.9 receiving yards per game in his eight matchups against the 49ers are 79.6 fewer than his over/under for Sunday's game.

-- In eight matchups, Kupp has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the 49ers.
+- Kupp has caught a touchdown pass against the 49ers once, but did not have multiple TDs in that game.

 - The 49ers have the NFL's ninth-ranked pass defense this season, giving up 227.3 yards per game through the air.